 Giving birth was honestly quite terrifying to think about but I always knew I wanted to become a mom…So I kinda had to deal with it!
-I remember on my way to buy my second pregnancy test, because I HAD to be sure this wasn’t just a AH HA Moment, I said “Julie, put these thoughts in a box and come back to it later.”
-I’m huge on compartmentalizing…which has it’s benefits…sometimes!
+I remember on my way to buy my second pregnancy test, because I HAD to be sure this wasn’t just an AH-HA moment, I said to myself, “Julie, put these thoughts in a box and come back to it later.”
+I’m huge on compartmentalizing…which has its benefits…sometimes!
 It was just too much to think about…within my pregnancy, I naturally found the right time to start digging into it.

-Giving birth was like this mysterious thing women do; Actually millions of women have done it for years and years and yet I still felt like I was perhaps an exception.
-I kept hearing women say, ” you’ll know exactly what to do.”
+Actually, millions of women have done it for years and years and yet I still felt like I was perhaps an exception.
+I kept hearing women say, “you’ll know exactly what to do.”
 But how?
-I pictured childbirth as something enigmatic that my subconscious & body apparently knew about- but “I” was left in the dark.
-So when they talk about a relationship with trust, this is the ultimate trust that I had to cultivate for 9 months between my body & I.
+I pictured childbirth as something enigmatic that my subconscious and body apparently knew about – but “I” was left in the dark.
+So when they talk about a relationship with trust, this is the ultimate trust that I had to cultivate for 9 months between my body and me.

 I just kept thinking that there was something growing inside of me and was somehow going to have to come out!
 I mean…it’s scary!
 Think about it!
 I was growing a freaking human!!!!
-Still to this day it absolutely boggles my mind that women, are capable of such miracle!
-Exactly C-A-P-A-B-L-E , so I was going to give birth like a champ and everything was going to be fine!!!
+Still to this day it absolutely boggles my mind that women are capable of such miracles!
+Exactly, CAPABLE, so I was going to give birth like a champ and everything was going to be fine!!!
 I decided it was time to put on my big girl pants (Kyle says that I live in some kind of world with unicorns and rainbows…I mean, maybe…) I guess, I told my unicorns to sit down for a minute.
-Like a hot minute… 🙂
+Like a hot minute.

 I have always had huge respect for women, always loved empowered women sharing their stories and being themselves and now I LOVED moms! they were superheroes!
 I wanted…No sorry, I needed to know their secrets for giving birth!
 I mean I was low key about it because otherwise I would’ve been a complete freak with all the questions I had…So here’s some of the best advice I received after questioning moms for hours: